 Viola visited Melbourne for his installation at St Carthage’s Church, screening his 2005 works Fire Woman

 and Tristan’s Ascension

-, while a third work, The Fall into Paradise,
+, and to install a third work, The Raft

-was shown at the Art Gallery of New South Wales.
-All of the works were originally created for a Los Angeles Philharmonic presentation of Wagner’s 19th-century opera Tristan und Isolde
+, 2004, at the Australian Centre for the Moving Image.
+The works shown at St Carthage’s were originally created for a Los Angeles Philharmonic presentation of Wagner’s 19th-century opera Tristan und Isolde

 in collaboration with director Peter Sellars and conductor Esa-Pekka Salonen.
-The works shown in Sydney were created for the opera’s final act, in which the two lovers are united in death.
+They were created for the opera’s final act, in which the two lovers are united in death.
 Viola drew their inspiration from elemental transformations described in the Tibetan book of the dead

 .
 Fire Woman

 depicts ‘an image seen in the mind’s eye of a dying man’, while Tristan’s Ascension

 portrays ‘the ascent of the soul in the space after death’.
 After a successful presentation in Sydney for Project 17 in 2008, these works were installed a second time in this new setting for Project 21.

 The work installed at the Australian Centre for the Moving Image, The Raft,